pieroocampo/databricks-apps-cookbook/readme.md

 - Gradio implementation
 - Flask implementation

+## First Start

+- run requirements.txt
+- setup ~/.databrickscfg to config your databricks host and token

 ## Support

 These samples are experimental and meant for demonstration purposes only.
 They are provided as-is and without formal support by Databricks.
 Ensure your organization's security, compliance, and operational best practices are applied before deploying them to production.